Joseon: Japanese invasions

 Throughout Korean history, there was frequent piracy on the sea and brigandage on land.
 The only purpose of the Joseon navy was to secure the maritime trade against the Waegu.
-The navy repelled pirates using an advanced form of gunpowder technologies including cannons and fire arrows in the form of singijeon deployed by hwacha.
+The navy repelled pirates using advanced gunpowder technologies including cannons and fire arrows in the form of singijeon deployed by hwacha.

 During the Japanese invasions in the 1590s, Toyotomi Hideyoshi, plotting the conquest of Ming China with Portuguese guns, invaded Korea with his daimyōs and their troops, intending to use Korea as a stepping stone.
 Factional division in the Joseon court, inability to assess Japanese military capability, and failed attempts at diplomacy led to poor preparation on Joseon's part.
 The use of superior firearms by the Japanese left most of the southern part of the Korean Peninsula occupied within months, with both Hanseong (present-day Seoul) and Pyongyang captured.